Notostigma foreli – Queen of Australia

 Description

-Notostigma foreli benefits from the Fourmiculture on our Ants:
+Notostigma foreli benefits from the Fourmiculture for our ants:

-Magnificent species of an impressive size, around 18mm for the queen, with beautiful colored workers.
-Endemic to Australia, rarely seen for sale.
-Its main attraction is its size, your coloring, a certain ease of breeding and its great rarity.
-We have initiated import procedures and significant costs for a small number of colonies, which explains this price that we keep despite everything as fair as possible for our best customers.
-This offer may only come up once in France!
+A magnificent species of impressive size, with the queen reaching approximately 18mm, and beautiful, colorful workers.
+Endemic to Australia, it is rarely seen for sale.
+Its main appeal lies in its size, coloration, relative ease of rearing, and its great rarity.
+We have undertaken the import procedures and incurred significant costs for a small number of colonies, which explains the price, though we are keeping it as low as possible for our best customers.
+This offer may only come around once in France!

-Breeding is rather easy because this species looks like a Formica and is related to this genus.
-However, the queen looks more like a Camponotus but the species has no majors (all workers are about the same size).
-The fairly large workers (up to about 10mm) are sand colored with a reddish head.
+Breeding is relatively easy as this species resembles a Formica and is related to that genus.
+However, the queen looks more like a Camponotus, but the species does not have majors (all the workers are roughly the same size).
+The workers, which are quite large (up to about 10 mm), are sandy in color with reddish heads.

-The foundation, even the breeding, is appreciated in an environment with humid substrate (plastic box with peat for example).
-The breeding in tube and nest remains possible.
+The establishment, or even the rearing, is best done in an environment with a moist substrate (a plastic box with peat, for example).
+Rearing in tubes and nests is also possible.

-The diet is based on sugary liquids and proteins and a temperature of 27°C is recommended for good development of the brood (larvae and cocoons).
-The species seems to be a good hunter and forms earthen domes with workers rather active at night to collect food in the shelter of the heat.
-Nostotigma foreli forms well-developed colonies with several thousand workers and the queen raises her first workers alone at first.
+The diet consists of sugary and protein-rich liquids, and a temperature of 27°C is recommended for optimal brood development (larvae and cocoons).
+This species appears to be a skilled hunter, forming earth mounds with workers that are primarily nocturnal, collecting food in the shade.
+Nostotigma foreli forms well-developed colonies with several thousand workers, and the queen initially raises her first batch of workers alone.

 |---|